 CUSE frequently offers specialty grants that are designed for specific opportunities.
 Sometimes they follow CUSE's standard application procedures, but often they have unique steps or processes.
+Please note that CUSE grants are not intended to fund study abroad programs or class projects.
 This page outlines the information for each type of specialty grant CUSE currently has active.

 - Roberts Endowment for Undergraduate Research in East Asia